cdbdev/debian/README.md

 Choose 'Graphical install' from the installer menu.
 **Note: Although the touchpad will not work yet, you can make use of the keyboard to navigate through the installation process.**

+### Extra firmware
+The Atheros card (wifi) requires non-free firmware, so you will be asked if you want to insert an extra medium with the necessary firmware.
+As this iso already contains the non-free firmware, choose 'no' in this step.

 ### Partition disks
 During this step, make sure to select the 'Manual' option.
 In the next step, delete the existing partitions labeled with `(ext4) /` and `swap swap`.
 Do not touch the windows partitions!
 Now choose **'Guided partitioning'** and afterwards **'Guided - use the largest continuous free space'**.
 Finally select **'All files in one partition (recommended for new users)'** and finish the partitioning step.

 ## Post-installation